October 1998 Central Texas floods

 The October 1998 Texas Flooding was a flood event that occurred across parts of South Texas and Southeast Texas on the weekend of October 17 and October 18, 1998.
-The storm that caused it was one of the costliest in the recorded meteorological history of the United States, bringing rainfall of over 20 in to some parts of Southeast Texas and causing over $ 1.19 billion in damages (2020 USD).
+The storm that caused it was one of the costliest in the recorded meteorological history of the United States, bringing rainfall of over 20 in to some parts of Southeast Texas and causing over 750 million in damages.
 31 people were killed as a result of the storm, mostly from drowning.